Do you overthink or worry a lot? Are you a planner? Are you a perfectionist? Do you always meet deadlines—even earlier than expected?

-Tips for coping with and treating high-functioning anxiety
+Tips for treating and coping with high-functioning anxiety

-“High-functioning anxiety can be treated the same way that other anxiety disorders are treated, through therapy, lifestyle changes and medication, depending on severity,” Dr. Dannaram said.
+“High-functioning anxiety can be treated the same way that other anxiety disorders, like generalized anxiety disorder (GAD) are treated, through therapy, lifestyle changes and medication, depending on severity,” Dr. Dannaram said.

 For mild to moderate, he suggested the following: